Skip to main content

 4. Launch the application.

-Step 1: Download the latest release of Hathor headless wallet
+Step 1: download the latest release of Hathor headless wallet

-git clone https://github.com/HathorNetwork/hathor-wallet-headless.git
+git clone -b release https://github.com/HathorNetwork/hathor-wallet-headless.git

-Step 2: Install dependencies
+Step 2: install dependencies

 npm install

-Step 3: Set up configurations
+Step 3: set up configurations

-2. Run the command to copy the config.js.template file to src/, renaming it to config.js:
+1. Copy the config.js.template file to src/, renaming it to config.js:

 cp config.js.template src/config.js